Cheng-I-Lin/league-of-legends-analysis/README.md

   frameborder="0"
 ></iframe>

 As a result, the p-value of the permutation test came out to be **0.0** with the observed test statitic being **0.992600422832981**.
 Since the p-value is lower than the 0.05 significance level, the null hypothesis is rejected.
 This suggests that the missingness of `firstdragon` depends on the corresponding values of `league`.
+Therefore, one can assume that some leagues did not consistently record the data of first dragon kill status, or did not wish to announce those data publicly, leading to this missingness dependency with the specific leagues the League matches are being held at.

 Next, let's look at the observed missingness dependency between the columns `firstdragon` and `side`.